NASA-SW-VnV/fret/fret-electron/docs/_media/UsingTheSimulator/ltlsim.md

 The LTLSIM tool, described below, is used for visualization of the temporal behavior of

-* one or more requirements during editing/viewing, and
+* one or more requirements on temporal traces which can be changed interactively, and
 * a set of requirements showing up in a conflict group during Realizability Analysis.
 Here LTLSIM is started with a counter-example trace shown automatically.